 10. Mad Hatter – Dracula’s Boogie

-Some people think that a guy in a cape with gold fangs, eye makeup, and a funny name like Dracula doesn’t belong in the city walking around late at night.
+Some people think that a guy in a cape with gold fangs, eye makeup, and a funny name like Dracula could be dangerous.
 Like the mother of the girl that Dracula’s on his way to pick up for a date.
 It’s all in this comedy hip-hop and funk novelty record that’s straight outta 1983, and represents 100% drum machine styles from the HSM vaults.

 9. Quartz – Beyond The Clouds

 If there was no Quartz, there would be no Jersey Shore.
 Just listen to this song’s fist pumping house beat.
 This 1978 release on Marlin has release versions as far afield as Venezuela, Canada, Spain, and Hong Kong to name a few.
 This 1978 blast of percussive programming and synthesizers offers a dynamite sound.

 8. Amant – If There’s Love / Hazy Shades Of Love